Western-backed Syrian opposition names cabinet for rebel areas

 In September the coalition led by Ahmed Jarba appointed Ahmed Tumeh, a moderate Islamist, as provisional prime minister, even though U.S. Secretary of State John Kerry had called Jarba and asked him not to form a government, opposition members said.

-While the new cabinet is unlikely to win international recognition, the coalition's deputy prime minister, Aiad Koudsi, told Reuters that some donors had already pledged money to it.
+They said the new cabinet was unlikely to win international recognition, but could attract money from Saudi Arabia, which has been at odds with Washington over Syria, and from foreign donors looking to channel humanitarian aid more efficiently,

-Opposition members said some Western nations were willing to use the provisional government as a channel for aid, without formally recognizing it.
+Some Western nations, they said, were willing to use the government as an aid channel, without formally recognising it.

-"The German government promised to give us 60 million euros and the Saudi government will give 300 million dollars," Koudsi said.

-There are plans to eventually raise funds from taxes and oil extraction, coalition spokesman Khaled Saleh said.

-Rebels control most of the main eastern oil areas that produced some 380,000 barrels of crude oil a day before the country came under international sanctions, but it is not clear how the coalition could gain access to it.

-French Foreign Minister Laurent Fabius welcomed the coalition's decision to join the Geneva peace talks as "a major step towards a political solution".
+French Foreign Minister Laurent Fabius, in a statement on Tuesday, welcomed the coalition's decision to join the Geneva peace talks as "a major step towards a political solution".

 He said the formation of the interim cabinet showed the coalition's "spirit of responsibility" and that France backed efforts to gain immediate humanitarian access to civilians.